timothyahwang/openvm/docs/specs/vm/ISA.md

 ## Constants and Configuration Parameters

-axVM depends on the following parameters, some of which are fixed and some of which are configurable:
+OpenVM depends on the following parameters, some of which are fixed and some of which are configurable:

 | Name               | Description                                                        | Constraints                                                           |
 | ------------------ | ------------------------------------------------------------------ | --------------------------------------------------------------------- |